timbrgr/TUM-exam-statistic-parser/README.md

-# TUM-exam-statistic-parser
-Parse your exam statistics from the Technical University Munich (TUM) using python.
+# TUM Exam Statistic Parser

+Are you a student at the Technical University Munich (TUM) in Germany?
+Want to see how well you performed in comparison to your classmates?
+Parse your exam results with this python program and let it tell you!

+## How to use the program